Crone

+In folklore, a crone is an old woman who may be characterized as disagreeable, malicious, or sinister in manner, often with magical or supernatural associations that can make her either helpful or obsolete.
+As a concept, 'The Crone' is also often associated with the Jungian archetype of the Wise Woman or, if accompanied by 'The Maiden' and 'The Mother', as a member of the Triple Goddess deity archetype.
+As a character type, the crone shares characteristics with the hag.

+Description

 The word became further specialized as the third aspect of the Triple Goddess popularized by Robert Graves and subsequently in some forms of neopaganism.
 In Wicca, the crone symbolizes the Dark Goddess, the dark side of the Moon, the end of a cycle; together with the Mother (Light Goddess) and the Maiden (Day Goddess), she represents part of the circle of life.
 The archetype of the Handsome Warlock, good or bad, may change a Crone or Hag to normal looks, if so desired.

 In some feminist circles

-In feminist spiritual circles, a "Croning" is a ritual rite of passage into an era of wisdom, freedom, and personal power.
+In feminist spiritual circles, a "Croning" is a rite of passage into an era of wisdom, freedom, and personal power.

 According to scholar Clarissa Pinkola Estés, the Crone is "the one who sees far, who looks into the spaces between the worlds and can see what is coming, what has been, and what is now and what underlies and stands behind many things. [...]
 The Crone represents the ability to see, more than just with one’s eyes alone, but to see with the heart’s eyes, with the soul’s eyes, through the eyes of the creative force and the animating force of the psyche."

 In folklore

-The crone, along with many other female monsters is present in many cultures to warn of the nature of women.
-The crone highlights the importance of beauty and youth among women, and how older and elderly women often turned bitter and evil in their old age.
+The crone, along with many other female monsters is present in many cultures to warn of stereotypically feminine archetypes.
+The crone often highlights the importance of beauty and youth among women in their culture, and how older and elderly women can turn bitter and evil in their old age.
 In media, the crone often acts out of jealousy, luring young pretty women into bad situations, such as seen in the tale Snow White.